Marquessmark11/Interpreter/README.md

 # Interpreter
-basically just an interpreter written in python for my own programming language. feel free to do what you want with it.
+Basically just an interpreter written in Python 3 for my own programming language.
+Feel free to do what you want with it.